 However, we deal with different kind of stuff when someone has a identity issue.

-I coached a vocalist and teacher for quite some time.
+So I coached this vocalist/teacher for quite some time.
 Many things happened in that learning curve, including things we would interpret as positive: a technical breakthrough, a different emotion, approach or awareness, but also maybe something that may not even have been there.
-As teachers/coaches we like to think we understand someone, got to know someone, to sometimes realise … we were wrong !
+As teachers/coaches we like to think we understand someone, get to know someone, to sometimes realise … we are or were wrong !

 As someone with a healthy connection to him- or herself is aware of his or her self-worth and wouldn’t even consider acting this way, I realised there was a problem.
 I gently but firmly urged the student to take down my work and develop her own content.
 Without success.